Brand Glossary | HeyGen Academy

 From the left navigation, click Brand to open the Brand Hub, then select the Brand Glossary tab.
 Click Add New Brand Glossary.

-Once saved, these rules are automatically applied whenever your video is translated into the corresponding language.
-You can edit or delete terms at any time as your messaging develops.
+Once saved, these rules are automatically applied whenever your video is translated into the relevant language.
+You can edit or delete terms at any time as your messaging evolves.

 If you want to add multiple terms at once, prepare a CSV file containing your keywords and their pronunciation or translation rules.
 Click Upload CSV and follow the prompts to map your columns, confirming which column contains the original terms and which contains the pronunciation or translation.

-This method is ideal if your team already manage terminology in spreadsheets or external systems.
+This method is ideal if your team already manages terminology in spreadsheets or other external systems.

-Once your Brand Glossary is set up, applying it to a video is straightforward.
-In AI Studio, click the Brand button in the top-left corner to access both your Brand Kit and Brand Glossary.
+Once your Brand Glossary is set up, applying it to a video is simple.
+In AI Studio, click the Brand button in the top-left corner to open both your Brand Kit and Brand Glossary.

 From here, you can switch between glossaries and choose whether to apply or remove pronunciation and translation rules from your script.
-When pronunciation rules are active, affected words appear highlighted in purple so you can easily see what’s being controlled.
+When pronunciation rules are active, affected words appear highlighted in purple so you can easily see what is being controlled.

-You can also add new pronunciation rules directly whilst editing your script.
+You can also add new pronunciation rules directly while editing your script.
 Any new entries are automatically saved to the active Brand Glossary.

 Use Brand Glossary for translations

-Brand Glossary becomes especially powerful when translating videos.
-For the best results, it’s recommended to create a separate glossary for each target language, since translation rules often vary by language.
+Brand Glossary becomes particularly powerful when you are translating videos.
+For the best results, it is advisable to create a separate glossary for each target language, as translation rules often differ from one language to another.

 There are two main types of translation rules.
-Force Translate lets you define exactly how a term should be translated, such as always converting ‘artificial intelligence’ to ‘AI’.
-Don’t Translate locks words so they never change, which is ideal for brand names, product names, or trade marks.
+Force Translate allows you to specify exactly how a term should be translated, such as always converting “artificial intelligence” to “AI.”
+Don’t Translate locks words so they never change, which is ideal for brand names, product names, or trademarks.